HR News for Cities

 5. What is the salary level test?

 Currently, the FLSA salary level test requires that an employee's salary must be at least $455 a week, or $23,660 annually in order to be considered exempt from the overtime provisions.
+Note, this threshold is the subject of a proposed rule change discussed here.
 An employee with a salary less than $455 a week must be nonexempt.
 Part-time employees may be nonexempt even though their annualized salary is well over $455 a week.